krushilnaik/with-prisma-mongodb-nextauth/README.md

 The Prisma adapter for NextAuth and all the essential types/schemas are pre-configured.
 The boilerplate for Google, Apple, and GitHub login is also there, but you can obviously delete and add stuff as needed.

-If you your project won't need authentication, just delete `pages/api/auth/*`, `pages/auth/*`, and `graphql/types/User.ts` then get rid of the User, Account, and Session models from `prisma/schema.prisma`.
+If you don't need authentication, just delete `pages/api/auth/*`, `pages/auth/*`, and `graphql/types/User.ts` then get rid of the User, Account, and Session models from `prisma/schema.prisma`.

 Aside from what's on the label, this template comes pre-packaged with: